javfres/javicv/Readme.md

 * Icon made by Freepik from www.flaticon.com
 * TODOs:
     * [ ] Localization: Support for different langs
-    * [ ] Put this into a Docker
+    * [X] Put this into a Docker
     * [X] Some scss would be nice
     * [X] Reduce pdf size with ghostscript
 * New version uses:
     * Typescript
     * SCSS
 * New version stops using:
     * pdf-puppeteer.
-Now I am calling manually to puppeteer.
+Now I am calling puppeteer manually.
 * NPM scripts:
     * `npm run tsc`: Runs typescript and generates the plain JS files
     * `npm run tsc-watch`: Runs typescript in watch mode